josemamira/pivotsqlite/README.md

 |...             |...                            |...                          |
 |20220209        |21.8                           |456                          |

-Date is a text with this format: YYYYMMDD
+> **Note:** Date is a text with this format: YYYYMMDD

 # Pivot query
-This query (pivot.sql) pivot (transpose in Spreads apps) creating a new table with new columns, one for each year
+This query (pivot.sql) pivot (transpose in spreadsheet) creating a new table with new columns, one for each year for an observatory.
 Example:

 |1951|1952|1953|